dlang/DIPs/DIPs/DIP1xxx-rn.md

-Inside the body of the generated copy constructors, for the fields that define a copy constructor, the assignment will be rewritten to a call to it; for those that do not, standard copying is employed, if possible.
+Inside the body of the generated copy constructors, for the fields that define a copy constructor, the assignment will be rewritten to a call to it; for those that do not, blitting is employed, if possible.
 If certain fields cannot perform copies (for example: the copy constructor is disabled), the generated copy constructor will be annotated with `@disable`.